SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 You can round down to the nearest integer human and get 137, but more in the spirit of the law would be to round up to 138 to ensure that _at least 2/3 votes are cast in favor._
-Either way, the measure should fall.
+Either way, the measure should fall with only 136 votes.

 But&hellip; that is most definitely not what they did!
 Being members of the Word Tribe, mathematically phobic at best and illiterate at worst, they sought support from their